r-spatial/rgee/paper.md

 ## Extraction of time series

-`rgee` can extract values from `ee.Image` and `ee.ImageCollection` at the location of `ee.Geometry`, `ee.Feature`, `ee.FeatureCollection` and `sf` objects.
-If the geometry is a polygon, users can summarize the values considering a built-in Earth Engine reducer function.
+`rgee` can extract values from `ee.Image` and `ee.ImageCollection` at a certain location based on `ee.Geometry`, `ee.Feature`, `ee.FeatureCollection` and `sf` objects.
+If the geometry is a polygon, users can summarize the values given a built-in Earth Engine reducer function.
 The code below explains how to extract the average areal rainfall from Carolina counties using the TerraClimate [@abatzoglou2018terraclimate] dataset.

 ```r
 library(tidyverse)